Social Fitness

 From Clarity to Fitness

-The modes of clarification provide a person with clarity about situations, clarity that evolves into beliefs.
-Clarity plus beliefs enable choices.
-The choice may or may not be controversial and will be usually judged on performance criteria, but any clarification is potentially risky because the criterion is acceptability not correctness or helpfulness.
+The modes of clarification lead a person to develop a view about situations, and this clarity evolves into beliefs.
+A clarity-beliefs nexus generates choices.
+The choice may or may not be controversial and will be usually judged on performance criteria.
+From the present perspective, any clarification is potentially risky because the criterion is acceptability not correctness, helpfulness or performance.

 Every time there is a clarification, the shared reality of a relevant group is the context within which acceptability is judged.
 Anything that undermines the shared reality potentially weakens the association and is therefore experienced as a threat by other group members.